 For dessert, they gave me the Toron which I thought at first as Banana Toron.
 But, I was surprised it has mashed potato and honey inside – really yummy!

-Apart from the good food that I indulge that time and the beautiful sight of the garden, it was the good conversation amongst friends that I enjoyed the most.
-In fact, I didn;t noticed that it was already 5 in the afternoon and I spend literally 5 hours in that place.
+Apart from the good food that I indulge at that time and the beautiful sight of the garden, it was a good conversation amongst friends that I enjoyed the most.
+In fact, I didn’t notice that it was already 5 in the afternoon and I spend literally 5 hours in that place.

 More on May’s Organic Garden and Restaurant in my next post.

-May’s Organic Garden and Restaurant is open daily from 8am-5pm.
+May’s Organic Garden and Restaurant are open daily from 8 am-5 pm.
 Soon they will open the restaurant until dinner time.
 For more information please call: (034) 431 3800